Librarian and library assistants pay equity claim

 Since 1998, over 93% of this workforce has been female.
 It is likely that librarians and library assistants have been female dominated roles since their role started in schools.

 On 6 November 2020 NZEI Te Riu Roa raised a pay equity claim for librarians and those people doing same or similar work in state and state-integrated schools in New Zealand.

 Arguability for this claim has been agreed with NZEI Te Riu Roa.
-A notification letter and factsheet about the claim will be sent to all affected employees by 17 February.
-Schools will receive a letter and copy of the notification and factsheet in the same week, and will be required to talk to their affected employees to make sure they have received a copy of this letter.
+A notification letter and factsheet about the claim was sent to all affected employees on 17 February.
+Schools received a letter and copy of the notification and factsheet in the same week, and are required to talk to their affected employees to make sure they have received a copy of this letter.